PPDBTeam6-2023-2024/Solarin/docs/frontend/army_movement.md

 ## Overview
 Moving armies from point a to point b by selecting armies and clicking on the spot to move.
+When an army movement clicks on another army/ city, something will happen when they arrive This means the following:

+- Army to Army (Own army): Merge the 2 armies on arrival
+- Army to Army (Enemy army): Army attacks other army on arrival
+- Army to City (Own city): Army enters the city on arrival
+- Army to City (Enemy city): Army attacks city on arrival

 ## Technologies used
 - ReactJS